FozzTexx/globaltalk/README.md

   possible for tools expecting raw images to directly work with qcow2 images.
 - Get virtio-tablet-device working through VNC so that mouse is tracked

+### Known Problems

+- When AIR is running the emulated Mac crashes after a few hours

 ## License